gediz/mpv-wiki/User-Scripts.md

 * **[youtube-starttime](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/youtube-starttime.lua)** - Seek to the given time if the URL contains a timestamp annotation (eg. ```#t=1m20s```).

-If you want to write your own scripts, have a look at the [documentation of mpv's Lua interface](https://github.com/mpv-player/mpv/blob/master/DOCS/man/lua.rst).
+If you want to write your own Lua scripts, have a look at the [documentation of mpv's Lua interface](https://github.com/mpv-player/mpv/blob/master/DOCS/man/lua.rst).

+## VapourSynth scripts

+* **[mvtools](https://github.com/haasn/gentoo-conf/blob/master/home/nand/.mpv/filters/mvtools.vpy)** - Use [MVTools](https://github.com/dubhater/vapoursynth-mvtools)'s BlockFPS function to perform motion interpolation on the video in realtime.

+* **[nnedi3](https://github.com/haasn/gentoo-conf/blob/master/home/nand/.mpv/filters/nnedi3.vpy)** - Use [NNEDI3](https://github.com/dubhater/vapoursynth-nnedi3) to double the resolution of the video.
+This always performs a single doubling.
+Note that the vapoursynth-nnedi3 filter is so slow that this practically can't be used in realtime, so it's not much use in practice.